Paladin-88/rsschool-cv/cv.md

 ********* ********* ********* ********* ********* *********

 ## About Me
-I am 23 years old, I work as a design engineer.
+I am 34 years old, I work as a lawer.
 I think that my actual job will lead me to stagnation some day or other.
 I really need in activities where I can develop during my life.
 That is why I`m here.
 My goal is to gain knowledge in the field of front-end development.

 ********* ********* ********* ********* ********* ********* *********
 ## My strengths: